CRC-KEMRI-Kericho/Result-Reports_sharing/Consensus_Building/Consensus_Building/Detailed_parameter_assessment.md

 ### Best Parameter combinations per Barcode across the 171 runs are shown below:

+## Parameter Selection Strategy

+The script determines the optimal parameter combinations **independently for each barcode** using a structured, priority-based approach.

+---

+### 1. Parameter Space Considered

+- For each run, multiple **family-size thresholds** are assessed
+- At each threshold, the script computes the number of UMI families satisfying: **read_count ≥ threshold**

+---

+### 2. Target-Based Filtering

+The method assumes an expected number of templates and defines an acceptable range around it:

+- **Expected number of UMI families**: ~target value (e.g., ~260)
+- **Tolerance window**: ± a fixed margin (e.g., ±15)

+Only parameter combinations producing UMI family counts within this interval are considered **optimal candidates**.

+---

+### 3. Ranking Within the Acceptable Range

+If multiple candidates fall within the expected range, they are ranked using the following priorities:

+1. **Higher Phred score quality**
+   *(favoring more reliable basecalls)*
+2. **Closer to the expected number of UMI families**
+   *(minimizing deviation from the target)*
+3. **Lower allowed error (Max_error)**
+   *(stricter matching criteria preferred)*
+4. **Lower family-size threshold**
+   *(retaining more data while maintaining validity)*

+---

+### 4. Fallback Strategy

+If no parameter combination falls within the acceptable range, the script selects the closest alternatives:

+- **Rank 1**: Parameter set producing a value just above the upper bound
+- **Rank 2**: Parameter set producing a value just below the lower bound

+This ensures that each barcode is assigned the most biologically plausible parameters.

+---

+### 5. Summary

+In essence, the selection strategy aims to:

+- Recover a number of UMI families consistent with the expected template count
+- Prioritize high-quality sequencing data
+- Balance accuracy (error tolerance) with data retention (family-size threshold)

 The table gives the **top 3 parameter combinations per barcode**.

 ### Column description: